jmai321/csuclubconnect/README.md

 # CSU Club Connect (IN PROGRESS)

 ## About
-* Developed a dynamic and responsive web application, CSU Club Connect, using React, TypeScript, and Tailwind CSS.
+* Developing a dynamic and responsive web application, CSU Club Connect, using React, TypeScript, and Tailwind CSS.
 The application serves as a centralized platform for California State University (CSU) students to discover, join, and create clubs within their campuses.

 ## Features
 * Club Search: Easily search and find clubs based on interests, keywords, or categories.